The v1 format is the simplest way to represent a timeline. It

 interface v1 {

-version: "1"; // Must always be set as "1".
+: "1"; // Must always be set as "1".

-source: string; // Path to a media file.
+: string; // Path to a media file.
 The path can be relative or absolute,

-// but must be valid for the given platform.
+source// but must be valid for the given platform.

-chunks: Chunk[]; // We'll cover this in the next section.
+: Chunk[]; // We'll cover this in the next section.

-Each Chunk element has 3 parts:
+element has 3 parts: * start: When from the

-start (inclusive) and end (exclusive) represent a time range: selecting a segment from the original source.
-There is no hard limit how big start and end can be.
+represent a time range: selecting a segment from the original source.

 The speed 1.0 means to play the media at its normal rate.
 The speeds 99999.0 and 0.0 always mean cut a section off/don’t include it.